lukvdzn/BarcaBlaugranesUnofficial/README.md

 # BarcaBlaugranesUnofficial
-A simple App Portable in Kotlin for https://www.barcablaugranes.com/ Start Page with main and older posts:
+A simple Scraper in Kotlin for https://www.barcablaugranes.com/ Start Page with main and older posts:

 ![Start Page](/images/screenshot_main.png)